RusnacAM/CS_labs/src/Reports/LAB1.md

 *em = enc<sub>k</sub>(x) = (x + k) mod 26*,\
 *dm = dec<sub>k</sub>(x) = (x - n) mod 26*

-### Caesar Cipher with Permutation
+### Caesar with Permutation

-&nbsp; &nbsp;For Caesar Cipher with permutation, it is very similar to Caesar, almost the same, except there are 2 keys, one is the shift of the alphabet, and the other is a string, the word based on which the permuation of
+&nbsp; &nbsp;For Caesar main.Cipher with permutation, it is very similar to Caesar, almost the same, except there are 2 keys, one is the shift of the alphabet, and the other is a string, the word based on which the permuation of